The Certified Information Systems Auditor (CISA) Exam Overview

 For example, they need to evaluate the effectiveness of the IT governance structure, organizational structure, HR management, and policies and standards, in order to determine whether they support the organization’s strategies and objectives.

-3. IS Acquisition, Development, and Implementation
+3. Information Systems, Acquisition, Development and Implementation

 The third domain covers how IT auditors provide assurance that the practices for the acquisition, development, testing, and implementation of IS meet the organization’s strategies and objectives.